JoshiCodes/WebAPI/README.md

 <br><br>

 ## Parameters
+At the moment you can only read parameters from the request URI (GET).
+To get a Parameter from the request URI, use `RequestData#getParameter(String name)`.
+You can also provide a fallback value, which is used in case the parameter is not present in the request URI.

-At the moment, there is no way to get parameters from the request.
-This will be added in the future.
+You cannot read parameters from the request body yet.
+This will be added in a future update.

 <br><br>